The Phantom of Davis-Wielandt Shell: A Unified Framework for Graphical Stability Analysis of MIMO LTI Systems: References

 \begin{IEEEbiography}{Xiaokan Yang} received the B.S. degree in Vehicle Engineering from Tsinghua University, Beijing, China, in 2021, where he is currently pursuing the Ph.D. degree in dynamical system and control with the Department of Mechanics and Engineering Science at Peking University.
 His research interests include linear systems and control, phase theory, LMIs and dissipativity theory. \end{IEEEbiography}

 \begin{IEEEbiography}{Axel Ringh} received the M.Sc. degree in Engineering Physics in 2014, and the Ph.D. degree in Applied and Computational Mathematics in 2019, both from KTH Royal Institute of Technology, Stockholm, Sweden.
-From 2019 to 2021 he was a postdoctoral researcher with the Department of Electronic and Computer Engineering, the Hong Kong University of Science and Technology, Hong Kong S.A.R, China, and since 2021 he is assistant professor at the Department of Mathematical Sciences, Chalmers University of Technology and University of Gothenburg, Gothenburg, Sweden.
+From 2019 to 2021 he was a postdoctoral researcher with the Department of Electronic and Computer Engineering, the Hong Kong University of Science and Technology, Hong Kong S.A.R, China, and since 2021 he is with the Department of Mathematical Sciences, Chalmers University of Technology and University of Gothenburg, Gothenburg, Sweden (2021-2025 as assistant professor, and from 2025 as associate professor).
 His is the recipient of the European Control Conference 2015 Best Student Paper Award, and one of the recipients of the SIAM Activity Group on Control and Systems Theory Best SICON Paper Prize 2023.
 His research interests are within field of applied mathematics, specifically within the areas of optimization and systems theory, with applications to problems in control theory, signal processing, inverse problems, and machine learning. \end{IEEEbiography}

 \begin{IEEEbiography}{Li Qiu} (Fellow, IEEE) received his Ph.D. degree in electrical engineering from the University of Toronto in 1990.
 He was with the Canadian Space Agency, the Fields Institute for Research in Mathematical Sciences (Waterloo), and the Institute of Mathematics and its Applications (Minneapolis).
 In 1993, he joined the Hong Kong University of Science and Technology, Hong Kong, where he worked through the ranks until 2024.
 He is currently a Presidential Chair Professor with the Chinese University of Hong Kong, Shenzhen, China.
 His research interests include system, control, optimization theory and mathematics for information technology as well as their applications in manufacturing industry and energy systems.
 He served as an associate editor of the IEEE Transactions on Automatic Control and an associate editor of Automatica.
 He was the general chair of the 2009 7th Asian Control Conference.
 He was a Distinguished Lecturer from 2007 to 2010 and was a member of the Board of Governors in 2012 and 2017 of the IEEE Control Systems Society.
 He served as a member of the steering committee and as a vice president of Asian Control Association.
 He is a member of the steering committees of the International Symposiums of Mathematical Theory of Networks and Systems.
 He is the founding chairperson of the Hong Kong Automatic Control Association.
 He is a Fellow of IEEE and a Fellow of IFAC. \end{IEEEbiography}